60-years-of-experience

 Substrate Materials

-Printed circuit boards are constructed using various substrate materials, which form the base or foundation of the board.
-The choice of substrate material depends on factors such as the application, operating conditions, and cost considerations.
+Printed circuit boards (PCBs) use various substrate materials, which form the board’s base and support the components.
+The choice of substrate depends on factors such as the application, operating conditions, and cost.
 Some common types of substrate materials include:

-• FR-4: FR-4, short for Flame Retardant 4, is one of the most widely used substrate materials in PCB manufacturing.
-It is a type of fiberglass-reinforced epoxy laminate known for its excellent electrical insulation properties, mechanical strength, and flame resistance.
-FR-4 PCBs are commonly used in consumer electronics, industrial equipment, and automotive applications.
+• FR-4: One of the most common substrate materials is FR-4, a fiberglass-reinforced epoxy laminate known for its electrical insulation, mechanical strength, and flame resistance.

 Conductive